 The Stress-Cancer Cycle

 The role of stress in cancer outcomes received a critical measure of legitimacy with the release of the fourth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), as illnesses, such as cancer, were recognized as preceptors of posttraumatic stress disorder (PTSD; French-Rosas et al., 2011).
 With a clinical threshold for evaluating cancer-related stress, researchers could compare CRCD across sub-groups of cancer patients.
-Hermelink and colleagues (2015) utilized these standards to assess the impact of cancer-related PTSD on error scores from a series of computerized attention tasks and found that PTSD symptoms significantly predicted error scores (β = 0.27, p = 0.004).
+Hermelink and colleagues (2015) utilized these standards to assess the impact of cancer-related PTSD on error scores from a series of computerized attention tasks and found that PTSD symptoms significantly predicted error scores.
 In 2017, the authors completed a follow-up study that re-evaluated PTSD and CRCD after treatments were completed, and again a year after the patients’ first assessments.
 Interestingly, Hermelink et al. (2017) reported that in linear mixed-effect models, PTSD symptoms did not significantly predict CRCD, but in exploratory nonparametric bivariate analyses, there were significant correlations between PTSD and attention errors at both Time 2 and Time 3.
-While the authors did not go into detail on their exploratory analyses, their results do raise interest in an important, but not linear, relationship between stress and CRCD.
+While the authors did not go into detail on their exploratory analyses, their results do raise interest in an important nonlinear, relationship between stress and CRCD.

 Even if it does not meet the threshold for PTSD diagnosis, stress can have substantial impacts on CRCD.
 Many studies have found a strong correlation between the FACT-Cog and the Beck Anxiety Inventory.
-Cheung and colleagues (2012) even found this correlation to be significant (r = –0.58, p < 0.001) for a large sample of Asian breast cancer patients, despite (well-founded) concerns that these American-normed assessments may not be as accurate in other cultures.
-In another study, Chen et al. (2021) illustrated that anxiety could mediate the relationship between cancer status and a neuropsychological verbal fluency task (β = 0.80, t = 3.85, p < 0.001).
-While these results are still very preliminary, it raises the possibility that the stress response may be one of the biological mechanisms driving CRCD.
+Cheung and colleagues (2012) found significant correlation for a large sample of Asian breast cancer patients, despite (well-founded) concerns that these American-normed assessments may not be as accurate in other cultures.
+In another study, Chen et al. (2021) illustrated that anxiety could mediate the relationship between cancer status and a neuropsychological verbal fluency task.
+While these results are preliminary, it raises the possibility that the stress response may be one of the biological mechanisms driving CRCD.

 Stress and Inflammation